Internet of things and security

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Technology moves fast.
-Updates are frequent and a new product is always on the horizon.
+Technology moves fast - updates are frequent and a new product is always on the horizon.
 The internet of things (IoT) is no exception.
-As more and more devices go online, concerns are being raised as to just how secure they are.
-Are big name manufacturers doing enough to make sure their smart gadgets are protecting our most private data from hackers and thieves?
+As more and more devices go online, concerns are being raised as to just how secure they are - and you can see in the video above what happened when we put this to the test.

+But are big-name manufacturers doing enough to make sure their smart gadgets are protecting our most private data from hackers and thieves?

-You may think having an internet-connected kettle or thermostat would be low risk - what’s the worst that could happen?
-The prospect of impromptu, 2am water boiling would hold more appeal for a poltergeist than a hacker.
+You may think having an internet-connected kettle or thermostat would be low risk.
+What’s the worst that could happen?
+Surely, the prospect of impromptu, 2am water boiling would hold more appeal for a poltergeist than a hacker.
 But these devices are connected to your router.
 So if their security isn’t up to scratch, they could be used as an avenue into your home network.
-From there, thieves could, potentially, access your laptop, phone and all the personal information inside.
+From there, thieves could access your laptop, phone and all the personal information inside.

 Keeping your computer free from viruses is vital to protecting your personal information.
 Keep your data safe - see our top-rated antivirus software.